ES VICIS Working Model

 Step 3.
 Implementing The families’ migration process takes place at the same time as each business is established and begins its activities.
 At this stage, families are organized and offered guidance in groups for building their own houses along with the other selected families.
 The mentorship for the new businesses takes place during the following 6 months in an intense manner, followed by a less intensive period of another 6 months.
 To ensure a successful integration, families will be accompanied during an additional 6 months after the construction of their houses is completed.

-Phase 6; Scaling up in 15 villages & Degressive Exit
+Phase 6; Scaling up in max 10 villages & Degressive Exit in the Pilot

 During the implementation of the pilot project, beneficiaries are engaged in a series of activities with guidance and mentorship to further enable them to develop their own businesses (1 year mentorship after their businesses go live), and are provided support to integrate into their new community (for 6 months after migration).
 During this time the involvement of ES VICIS and its subsidiary NGOs is gradually phased out.
 All components of the project, from its design and implementation, to the progress towards achievement of objectives are assessed after the houses have been constructed during a Mid-term Review.
 A Completion Review is also undertaken at the time when ES VICIS exits the project in Colonia Belgrano.
 A follow-up review is carried out by ES VICIS two years after project exit.